irfanahme/cloud-document-search/README.md

 2. **Processing**: Adjust `max_workers` based on system resources
 3. **Search**: Use pagination for large result sets
 4. **Indexing**: Batch process documents during off-peak hours

+## 📄 License

+This project is licensed under the MIT License - see the LICENSE file for details.

+## 🤝 Support

+For issues and questions:
+1. Check the troubleshooting section
+2. Review the API documentation
+3. Check existing issues in the repository
+4. Create a new issue with detailed information

+## 🔮 Future Enhancements

+- Support for more file formats (PowerPoint, OpenDocument)
+- Advanced search features (filters, facets)
+- Real-time document change detection
+- Multi-language OCR support
+- Search result caching
+- Analytics and usage metrics
+- Web UI for search interface